Jamesits/ScreenShooter/README.md

 ### Requirements

-* Minimal free memory 1GiB (Chrome eats memory, you know)
+* Minimal free memory 512MiB (Chrome eats memory, you know)
 * dotnet core 2.1

+On machine with <4GiB memory, please set `LowMemoryMode=true` and use a >2GiB swap.

 ### Deployment